cristiana-e/Python_Studies/README.md

 Join me on this new travel!

-Commander Cris over and out. :wave:
+Commander Crispy over and out. :wave: